 Room for Improvement

-So, I started wondering why we don’t make it so you don’t have to touch the machine.
-Today, you give them your number for your membership and then they punch that in themselves.
+So, I started wondering why we didn’t make it, so you didn’t have to touch the machine.
+Today, you give them your number for your membership, and then they punch that in themselves.
 But then there’s the process of saying no thanks to all these sales-type things they want.
 “Would you like to donate to something?” and I have to hit no thanks.
 Which means I have to touch the device at least once.
-Whenever possible I use Apple Pay on my phone, so I don’t have to touch any devices but my own.
+Whenever possible, I use Apple Pay on my phone, so I don’t have to touch any devices but my own.

 The Future is Contactless

 Now think about that for a second.
 If you could do everything on your phone, you wouldn’t have to touch somebody else’s device and then spread germs.
 The thought here is, how can grocery stores figure out a way that actually promotes people using Apple Pay.
 Maybe give a discount, a membership discount for those people that use Apple Pay.